Our teams and locations for care

 This video explains the different tests that are available during pregnancy and may be offered to you.

-You will also be given information on nutrition and diet, antenatal classes, infant feeding workshops, maternity and paternity benefits, planning your labour and birth and where to have your baby.
+You will also be given information on nutrition, exercise, antenatal classes, infant feeding workshops, maternity and paternity benefits, planning your labour and birth and where to have your baby.
+You can read more here: Pregnancy leaflets and links :: Kingston and Richmond NHS Foundation Trust

 You may have lots of questions to ask us.
 It’s important for us to find out what’s important to you.
 It often helps to write down what you want to say in advance, as it’s easy to forget once you are there.

 You can discuss your options about where, when and how you will give birth at any time throughout your pregnancy.
-For more information about these options click here.
+For more information about these options see our Birth options page.

 We look forward to seeing you soon.